CollectorOfJack/CollectorOfJack.github.io/_posts/2024-01-28-Jack-Daniels-Tasters-Twice-Barreled-Rye.md

   - image_path: 70/TNTasters13Label.jpg
     image-caption: Jack Daniel's Distillery Series Twice Barreled Tennessee Straight Rye Whiskey
     image-copyright: CollectorOfJack.com
-categories: [ Distiller Series, Tasters Series, 375ml ]
+categories: [ Distillery Series, Tasters Series, 375ml, Rye, Twice Barreled ]
 ---
+**Update June 2024:** This hasn't been released yet.

 The 13th release in the Jack Daniel's [Distillery Series](/series/tasters-distillery), formerly Tennessee Tasters' has been announced, a Twice Barreled Rye.

 Information about this release is hard to find so far, but it is being reported that it will be available in April 2024, and as with all other bottles in the series, only available in Tennessee.